-Requirements for coaches
+Requirements for Coaches

-1. Register as a coach
+• STEP 1.
+Register as a Coach

 All CCSA coaches must register with Oregon Youth Soccer.
+Coaches and league administrators must re-register each season.

 All coaches, referees, and league administrators must complete a concussion awareness training.
 Follow the link below to take the course offered by the Center for Disease Control.
+Course must be taken once per year.

-3. SafeSport training
+• STEP 3.
+SafeSport Training

 Oregon Youth Soccer requires all coaches to take SafeSport training or a refresher course annually.
 Safesport training the awareness and prevention of abuse in youth athletics.
 While some aspects of the course are aimed at higher level competition and coaching, the central messages are critical for everyone engaged in youth sports at all levels.